 AD levels evolution: zooming in at functionalities and safety

 Imagine traveling without steering your vehicle’s wheel.
-With the automated driving system engaged, you could travel for many kilometers without watching the road and instead enjoy the view that the surroundings offer to your sight.
+With the automated driving system engaged, you could travel for many kilometers without watching the road.
 What would you do?
-Read a book, watch a movie, play some video games, or relax and nap, waking up right before you have reached your destination.
+Enjoy the view, read a book, watch a movie, play some video games, or relax and nap, waking up right before you have reached your destination.
 In the not-so-distant future, all this will be possible.
 Yes, those futuristic scenes of George Jetson ‘driving’ his vehicle with his legs lying down on the car’s dashboard, and without moving a finger, are right behind the corner.
 But dreamer, hold on a second because before this happens, the automotive industry must solve some “minor” issues.

 What driving aid do cars provide nowadays, and what scenario seems ahead of us?
 The automotive industry has cataloged automated driving into five advanced driver-assistance systems (ADAS): ADL2, ADL2+, ADL3, ADL4, and ADL5.
 For each case, the industry is currently in the process of improving features and overcoming challenges.

 The operational design domain of functionalities increases when moving from ADL2 to ADL2+.
 This progression requires the availability of features, eventually everywhere and all the time.
 ADL3 introduces a paradigm shift from human to machine responsibility.
 A machine driving autonomously in a specific street section (for instance, a highway) requires a meticulous and trustworthy geofencing operation.
 ADL4 and ADL5 promise a mobility service revolution with robot taxis, automated shuttles, and buses capable of driving people across multiple environments.